• Skip to main content

 The article reported the following average rates of fluoride in fluoridated communities:

-You can find out how much fluoride is in your local water supply by entering your location on the Center for Disease Control and Preventions fluoride page.
+If you live in the U.S., you can find out how much fluoride is in your local water supply by entering your location on the Centers for Disease Control and Prevention Fluoride page.

 Who is Likely to Have an Adverse Reaction to Fluoride, and What are the Symptoms?